-In particular, this work focuses on the coastal waters and port of Barcelona's city in the Northwestern Mediterranean (see Figure 3), where general circulation pattern presents a relatively complex pattern primarily determined by the bottom bathymetry (Sánchez-Arcilla and Simpson, 2002).
+The general circulation pattern presents a relatively complex pattern primarily determined by the bottom bathymetry (Sánchez-Arcilla and Simpson, 2002).
 The characteristics of the continental shelf and the slope are crucial: in the north, the shelf is broad (about 70 km), narrows to less than 20 km in the central stretch of the coast (in front of Barcelona city), and then widens again abruptly to about 60 km further south.
-The end of the shelf is marked by a reasonably steep slope, with a mean value of about 0.01 km (Mestres et al., 2016).
 Due to the microtidal character of the Mediterranean Sea, tidal perturbations to the currents are not significant in this area (Poulain et al., 2013; Tsimplis et al., 1995).